pulumi/docs/content/blog/codegen-learnings/index.md

 > "Generate TypeScript code for S3 Bucket, the AWS resource defined in package `@pulumi/aws`, type `aws.s3.Bucket`
 > with its schema defined as follows: ...

-While we had to rely on some guesswork to come up with this prompt, the good thing is that this process can be iterative - if we don't get all of it right the first time, we can try again with additional information that will help us refine the results.
+While we had to rely on some guesswork to come up with this prompt, fortunately this process can be iterative - if we don't get all of it right the first time, we can try again with additional information that will help us refine the results.
 This is an important point we return to later in the post. <!-- ref to self-debugging -->

-### Full text vs semantic search

-The "S3 Bucket" search term happens to be easily searchable using traditional text search operations (such as SQL `LIKE` operator).

-But imagine if the user had asked for a "simple storage solution in AWS".
-Generating code for such a query requires a _semantic_ understanding of the query, i.e. the fact that "simple storage" likely refers to AWS' Simple Storage Service, i.e. the S3.

-To support both types of search, the industry has adopted an approach known as the "hybrid search", in which the results of full-text search and semantic search are combined to provide the final result.
-We will cover that in more detail later in the post, but we need to take another digression that will help us understand the challenges with the search - good ingredients take time so stay patient!

 ### Assessing search quality using recall and precision